12awsomeman34/sphinx-JDLinker/README.md

 :javadoc:`MyOtherClass`
 ```

-Imports will also work for method arguments:
+Imports will also work for method parameters:

 ```
 :javadoc:`MyClass#myMethod(MyOtherClass)`